zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-sso.md

     1. Go to **App** > **Show App Directory in Explorer** in Studio Pro to open the app directory in your file explorer.
     2. Go to the **theme/web** folder (for Mendix versions below 9.0.0, this is the **theme** folder).
     3. Rename *login.html* to *login-without-sso.html*.
-    4. Rename *login-with-mendixsso-button.html* or *login-with-mendixsso-automatically.html* to *login.html*.
-The differences between the two versions of the files which you can use to replace *login.html* are as follows:
-        * *login-with-mendixsso-button.html* – adds a button to the standard sign-in page which the end-user can click to initiate the single sign-on process; this gives the end-user the possibility to sign in using a user name and password if desired
-        * *login-with-mendixsso-automatically.html* – automatically initiates the single sign-on process without needing to click a button
+    4. Rename *login-with-mendixsso-automatically.html* to *login.html* in order to automatically initiate the single sign-on process without needing to click a button.

 Your app is now configured to use Mendix single sign-on when it is deployed to Mendix Cloud.